 First, rinse the irritated area with warm salt water and place a cold compress on their face if it is swollen.
 Give the child acetaminophen for any pain, rather than placing aspirin on the teeth or gums.
 Finally, contact our office as soon as possible.

 Thumb and pacifier sucking habits will generally only become a problem if they go on for a very long period of time.
 Most children stop these habits on their own, but if they are still sucking their thumbs or fingers when their permanent teeth arrive, a mouth appliance may be recommended by your pediatric dentist.

 Avoid nursing children to sleep or putting anything other than water in their bedtime bottle.
 Also, learn the proper way to brush and floss your child’s teeth.
 Take your child to a pediatric dentist regularly to have his/her teeth and gums checked.
 The first dental visit should be scheduled by your child’s first birthday.

-A check-up every six months is recommended in order prevent cavities and other dental problems.
+A checkup every six months is recommended in order to prevent cavities and other dental problems.
 However, your pediatric dentist can tell you when and how often your child should visit based on his/her oral health.

 Fluoridated toothpaste should be introduced when a child is 2-3 years of age.
 Prior to that, parents should clean the child’s teeth with water and a soft-bristled toothbrush.
 When toothpaste is used after age 2-3, parents should supervise brushing and make sure the child uses no more than a pea-sized amount on the brush.
 Children should never swallow any excess toothpaste.